 By the beginning of 2017, several other citywide educational initiatives coincided.
-In the early childhood education sector, Kresge had already launched an initiative on investing in early childhood centers, convening a Center Advisory Partners (CAP) with IFF, a Midwest-based community development financial institution.
+In the early childhood education sector, Kresge had already launched an initiative on investing in early childhood centers, convening a Center Advisory Partners (CAP) with IFF, a Midwestbased community development financial institution.
 DPSCD, the U-M School of Education, and Starfish Family Services were all participants in the CAP process, including the impact of building new, state-of-the-art early education centers in the city.
-This was based on a call to action on improving facilities quality across the city, as part of the Hope Starts Here framework, Detroit's first early childhood framework developed after a yearlong community engagement process.
+This was based on a call to action for improving the quality of early childhood facilities across the city, as part of the Hope Starts Here framework, Detroit's first early childhood strategic plan developed after a yearlong community engagement process.
 The Hope Starts Here framework continues to be the guiding vision and set of priorities for Detroit's early childhood stakeholders to this day.